xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/product_variants.md

 ![]({{site.baseurl}}/attachments/7504786/7602630.png)

-At a firts glance, this approach seems better because now customers can see all the plate styles on one page, and we still have the different prices for the dotted and plain patterns ($12.50 and $12.00, respectively - exactly as we wanted).
+At a first glance, this approach seems better because now customers can see all the plate styles on one page, and we still have the different prices for the dotted and plain patterns ($12.50 and $12.00, respectively - exactly as we wanted).
 However, if we consider this setup more closely, we'll notice some major flaws:

 1. There is no way to stop buyers from selecting the "Orange + Dotted" combination which we do not carry.
 2. There is no way to track the inventory levels for the different plate styles separately.
 It would not be a problem if we made the plates ourselves - in this case, if we received an order for a plate style that was out of stock, we would simply make a new plate in the required color and pattern.
 But we're just a retailer, and when we get an order, we have to make do with whatever quantities of individual plate styles we have on hand.